 Sales teams need the right kind of motivation to align themselves with company goals and successfully sell.
 However, research suggests that rewards alone secure only temporary success.
 When it comes to securing lasting change in attitudes and behavior, teams need something more.

-There’s a huge opportunity to improve sales team performance.
+There’s a huge opportunity to improve sales team performance and reduce turnover.

 The solution is to connect sales to purpose